joudabihaidar/TerrAlert/README.md

 > While the current version focuses on data processing and visualization, future updates will enhance TerrAlert’s ability to automatically detect high-risk areas and predict zones prone to disasters, getting closer to achieving the full vision of the system.

 ### User Stories
-- As a disaster relief coordinator, I want to monitor real-time earthquake data to quickly identify affected regions in need of aid.
+- As a disaster relief coordinator, I want to monitor real-time data to quickly identify affected regions in need of aid.
 - As an analyst, I want to explore historical records of natural disasters to understand trends, impacts, and the responses taken.
 - As a data engineer, I want to build a scalable ETL pipeline to continuously update and manage disaster-related data for analysis.